The perfect family dog!

 This plus…

-Even though this dog has been around for quite a while and was one of the first dog breed to be “officially” recognized by the American Kennel Club all the way back in 1888, these dogs didn’t start to become really famous until they made their way to the United States.
+His loyalty and how he responded to the owner’s commands made him a favorite among many English farmers.
+And even though this dog has been around for quite a while and was one of the first dog breeds to be “officially” recognized by the American Kennel Club in 1888, these dogs didn’t start to become famous until they made their way to the United States.

 It was here…

-In the US that the modern breed standard for the Old English was developed in the United States by the brothers, Henry and William Tilley and her in the US where these dogs became really popular with the help of Hollywood in the 1960’s and 70’s where they played starring roles in TV shows like “Please Don’t Eat the Daisies,” “The Shaggy Dog,” and “My Three Sons.”
+In the US that the modern breed standard for Old English was developed in the United States by the brother’s Henry and William Tilley and her in the US.
+Where these dogs became popular with the help of Hollywood in the 1960s and 70s, where they played starring roles in TV shows like “Please Don’t Eat the Daisies,” “The Shaggy Dog,” and “My Three Sons.”
 He remains a popular breed even today.

 The Old English can be very funny and loves playing the clown.
 He is a good-natured dog that can serve multiple roles.
-He can be a family dog or companion dog, a herding dog or working dog, watchdog or even a show dog.
+He can be a family dog or companion dog, a herding dog or working dog, a watchdog, or even a show dog.
+And despite his looks, he is very athletic, fast, elegant, and quick to learn new tricks.
+He is perfect at dog sports such as agility, flyball, and obedience.

 But probably the…

-Best thing about the OES is that he can adapt to any setting – he is just as comfortable living in an apartment in a city as he is running around the countryside – As long as he gets to live with a loving family, one that cares for him and respects him.
+The best thing about the OES is that he can adapt to any setting – he is just as comfortable living in an apartment in a city as he is running around the countryside – As long as he gets to live with a loving family, one that cares for him and respects him.
+And as we’ve already mentioned a couple of times, these guys are incredibly loyal.
+He is one of those dogs that gets firmly attached to his human family and considers himself part of the family.
+When you are happy, he is comfortable, and when you are sad, he is unhappy.

 He is that sort of a dog.

-The Old English is a “relatively” healthy dog for the most part, but even he can suffer from certain health issues such as.
+The Old English is a “relatively” healthy dog for the most part, but even he can suffer from specific health issues.

 - Addison’s Disease,